samartzidis/magicstick.io/docs/README.md

 ## Entering into BOOTSEL Mode

 BOOTSEL is a special device mode that allows you to write new firmware to it.
-You should only need to do this if you would like to run a manual firmware update or downgrade process.
-There are two ways to achieve this:
+You should only need to do this to run a manual firmware update or downgrade.

-**First Way:** Press Fn-Right Shift-Del (i.e. Eject) on your keyboard.

-**Second way:** Unplug magicstick.io and then plug it in with the bootsel button being constantly pressed.
+To enter into BOOTSEL mode, unplug magicstick.io and then plug it in with the bootsel button being constantly pressed.
 This will enter the magicstick.io into bootsel mode.

 ## Factory Resetting the Device